 – a corporate financier, Lambertus De Boer, and a fiduciary agent in Jersey, Daniel McCann, both sentenced to 30 months for money laundering and forgery.
 McCann was subject to a confiscation order of £45,000 in 2012;

 – a partner in a law firm, Bhadresh Gohil, who was sentenced to 10 years in prison in 2010 and was “struck off” the register of solicitors shortly after his conviction.
 In September 2020, UK prosecutors launched confiscation proceedings to recover £30.8 million from Gohil.
+The hearing in this case is expected to take place in September 2021.

 – a former Goldman Sachs banker, Elias Nimoh Preko, was sentenced to four and a half years in 2013 and ordered to pay £7.3 million in confiscation in September 2019.
 His appeal against this order was rejected in February 2021.